1955 State of Vietnam referendum: Background

-At the time, Diệm had little authority beyond the gates of his own palace.
-Bảo Đại had little confidence in him and gave him meagre support—the pair had clashed in the past, with Diệm resigning as Bảo Đại's Interior Minister two decades earlier, believing the head of state to be weak and ineffective.
-Many historians believe that Bảo Đại may have selected Diệm for the latter's ability to attract U.S. support and funding.
+At the time, Diem had little authority beyond the gates of his own palace.
+Bảo Đại had little confidence in him and gave him meagre support—the pair had clashed in the past, with Diem resigning as Bảo Đại's Interior Minister two decades earlier, believing the head of state to be weak and ineffective.
+Many historians believe that Bảo Đại may have selected Diem for the latter's ability to attract U.S. support and funding.
 During the transition period, the French Expeditionary Corps maintained a presence in South Vietnam.
 This led to tension between France and the State of Vietnam.
-Diệm, a passionate nationalist, detested the French, who reciprocated, hoping he would fail, even calling for his removal on occasions.
+Diem, a passionate nationalist, detested the French, who reciprocated, hoping he would fail, even calling for his removal on occasions.

-Diệm faced challenges to his authority from four more groups.
+Diem faced challenges to his authority from four more groups.
 The Hòa Hảo and Cao Đài religious sects had private armies that controlled the Mekong Delta and the areas west of Saigon, respectively.
 The Bình Xuyên was an armed, organised crime empire that controlled much of Saigon with a 40,000 strong private army, while the Vietminh still controlled much of the rural area.
-Diệm's Vietnamese National Army (VNA) was led by General Nguyễn Văn Hinh, a French citizen who loathed and frequently disobeyed him.
+Diem's Vietnamese National Army (VNA) was led by General Nguyễn Văn Hinh, a French citizen who loathed and frequently disobeyed him.
 Bảo Đại sold the operating license of the national police to the Bình Xuyên, effectively putting administrative control of the police in the hands of a crime syndicate.

-Amid growing French and US skepticism of his ability to provide stable rule, Diệm forced the matter to a head in April 1955.
+Amid growing French and US skepticism of his ability to provide stable rule, Diem forced the matter to a head in April 1955.
 He ordered the Bình Xuyên to relinquish control of the National Police and submit to his command by integrating into the VNA or disbanding, threatening to crush them if they refused.
 He bribed Hòa Hảo and Cao Đài commanders into joining the VNA, gradually resulting in the defection of some commanders and their units, while others continued to lead their forces against Saigon.
-The Bình Xuyên defied Diệm's ultimatum.
+The Bình Xuyên defied Diem's ultimatum.
 On 27 April, the VNA initiated the Battle for Saigon.
 After a brief but violent battle that left between 500 and 1,000 people dead and about 20,000 homeless, the Bình Xuyên were crushed.
-Diệm had regained both U.S. confidence and control of the police.
-Jubilant crowds lauded Diệm and denounced Bảo Đại, who had tried to dismiss him in the middle of the battle to prevent him from quelling the Bình Xuyên.
-In addition, General Paul Ely, the head of the French presence in Vietnam, tried to impede Diệm; his troops put road blocks against the VNA and gave intelligence to the Bình Xuyên.
+Diem had regained both U.S. confidence and control of the police.
+Jubilant crowds lauded Diem and denounced Bảo Đại, who had tried to dismiss him in the middle of the battle to prevent him from quelling the Bình Xuyên.
+In addition, General Paul Ely, the head of the French presence in Vietnam, tried to impede Diem; his troops put road blocks against the VNA and gave intelligence to the Bình Xuyên.